 To apply for congregate meals, you must complete an application in person at the site nearest you.
 Congregate sites are listed here.

-- 96% believe the program helps them continue living in their own homes
+- 93.12% of home-delivered meal recipients believe the program helps them continue living in their own homes

-- 90% believe the program helps to improve their health
+- 92.61% believe the program helps them feel better

 Brighten the day of a homebound senior by delivering hot Meals on Wheels on weekday mornings.